-Katie Raabe (Manager, Product Design Strategy): We decide which new cards to create by looking at which cards were most popular last season and which new trends are popping up this year.
-We find inspiration in home decor, stationery, floral design, typography design and more.
+Katie Raabe (Manager, Product Creation & Experience): We decide which new cards to create by looking at which cards were most popular last season and which new trends are popping up this year.
+We find inspiration in stationery, floral design, typography design and more.

 Jen Movitz (Creative Manager, Product Design): We research trends in popular culture, things like home decor and clothing.
 Then we work with the strategy team to look at customer data.
 This process helps us determine what will be popular this Christmas.

-How does Vistaprint cater to customers around the world?
+How does VistaPrint hit on trends for customers around the world?

-Joanna Alves (Creative Manager, Product Design): By looking at Christmas and design trends around the world, we are able to get a good idea of what is popular.
+Joanna Alves (Associate Creative Director): By looking at Christmas and design trends around the world, we are able to get a good idea of what is popular.
 We specifically have a strategist based in Europe to analyse what our customers purchase and to obtain customer feedback.
 We also have Product Designers around the world who provide feedback and their design expertise.

 Cultural awareness is an important part of the design process — this involves listening to feedback, observing how customers use our cards, and being aware of different festive customs, like sending New Year’s cards in France.
 We have translators from all over the world who can help us understand cultural nuances and cater to all of our customers.